 Christiansborg Palace is located on the tiny island of Slotsholmen and is one of my favorite things to see in Copenhagen.
 It is steeped in more than 800 years of history and today the palace houses the Danish Parliament (Folketing), Supreme Court, and the Prime Minister’s Office.

 The current building you see is actually the third incarnation of Christiansborg Palace built in Neo-Baroque style in 1928, the previous two burned down.
 Supposedly, the second palace was the most spectacular one of the lot.
-If you’re a fan of the hit Danish political drama Borgen like me, you will know it as the workplace of Prime Minister Birgitte Nyborg.

-The highlight of the interior of Christiansborg Palace is definitely the Royal Reception Rooms, a series of 18 elegant palace rooms and halls that are ostentatiously decorated with art, tapestries, chandeliers, fine furniture, gold, and marble.
-They are the scene of gala dinners, presidential visits, and ambassadorial meetings.
+They consist of a series of 18 elegant palace rooms and halls that are ostentatiously decorated with art, tapestries, chandeliers, fine furniture, gold, and marble.
+The Royal Rooms are the scene of gala dinners, presidential visits, and ambassadorial meetings.

 As with all grand palaces, the Throne Room is naturally one of the biggest draws.
 However, the Danish Queen Margrethe II is famous for her simplicity and has apparently never even sat on this splendid royal seat.

-The Alexander Room is famous for its marble frieze depicting Alexander the Great entering Babylon.
 We loved the wonderful Queen’s Library, which features a fantastic gilded interior with opulent chandeliers, ornate stucco work, and a small segment of the royal family’s vast historic book collection.

 Best of all is the Great Hall, housing a collection of 17 intensively colorful wall tapestries depicting pivotal events in nearly a millennium of Danish history.
-One of the tapestries showcases an intriguing Adam and Eve–style representation of the queen and her husband (albeit clothed) in a Danish Garden of Eden.

 The first building on the present site of Christiansborg Palace dates back as early as 1167 when Bishop Absalon’s Castle was built here.
 The ruins of the previous castles, including remnants of Absalon’s castle and the Copenhagen Castle, are beneath the palace.
-Among these remnants are each building’s ring walls, as well as a well, baking oven, sewerage drains and stonework from the castle’s Blue Tower.

-Christiansborg Palace is open daily from 09:00-17:00 (April-October) and Tuesday-Sunday from 10:00-17:00 (November-March).
-The price of admission to the Royal Reception Rooms is 95 DKK.
-If you want to see the ruins, the Royal Stables, and the Royal Kitchen go for the combined ticket which costs 160 DKK.
+If you want to see the ruins, the Royal Stables, and the Royal Kitchen in addition to the Royal Reception Rooms, go for the combined ticket which costs 175 DKK.

-Insider Tip
+Pro Tip

 Just 100 meters from Christiansborg Palace lies one of Copenhagen’s quirkiest and most overlooked attractions.
 Look over the side of Højbro Bridge to find Agnete and the Merman statue playing hide-and-seek with tourists from their home beneath the water.
 This bronze sculpture is based on an old Danish ballad “Agnete and the Merman” which chronicles the story of Agnete, a young woman who leaves her family to start a new life in the sea with a merman.
 The couple had seven kids and things seemed to be going great until one day Agnete returned to her past leaving the merman forlorn and pining for her.
 It depicts Agnete’s husband and her abandoned children reaching up towards the surface with outstretched arms, longing for her return.
 The sculpture is best seen at night, when it is attractively illuminated.